-Perhaps more importantly, our results regarding elasticities must be treated carefully when making inferences on bona fide metabolic control.
-According to metabolic control theory, a high elasticity is a necessary but not sufficient condition for high control of a flux by a metabolite.
+Perhaps more importantly, our results regarding elasticities must be treated carefully when making inferences on metabolic control.
+According to MCA, a high elasticity is a necessary but not sufficient condition for high control of a flux by a metabolite.
 We treat interactions with high elasticity as cases where high regulatory capacity is possible; in contrast, interactions with low elasticity are likely to have little regulatory capacity.
 A tradeoff between enzyme activity and elasticity will therefore translate to a tradeoff between activity and regulation.
 In order to be fully consistent with MCA, one would have to calculate all control coefficients for the inhibited reactions and apply MCA to calculate response coefficients, which quantify the level of flux control of a metabolite, something that is not in the scope of our work.
 A tractable path forward for decoding the control of flux by the SMRN is to integrate data on changes in in vivo metabolite abundance across conditions/perturbations.
 As we showed in Figure 5, doing so creates a map of the condition-dependent regulatory capacity (i.e. the elasticity) of small molecules, and prioritizes interactions which appear particularly relevant in a subset of conditions.
 For canonical interactions with available data on binding affinities, this kind of analysis can be used as a first step in understanding the importance of a regulatory interaction, perhaps by focusing on those interactions with a particularly large change in elasticity between two conditions.
 For instance, we found that certain metabolites (e.g. fructose bisphosphate) may have a substantially higher inhibition capacity in a subset of conditions.
 Doing so will likely add to the rich composition of transcriptional, post-translational, and small molecule regulatory interactions which we know to control metabolic flux.

 Methods